 - Developing a plan to address the cancer burden

 - Evaluating outcomes and the collaborative process

-The Indiana State Department of Health leads cancer control efforts in Indiana.
-Through the Indiana Comprehensive Cancer Control Program, ISDH provides leadership and the support for The Indiana Cancer Consortium.
+The Indiana Department of Health (IDOH) leads cancer control efforts in Indiana.
+Through the Indiana Comprehensive Cancer Control Program, IDOH provides leadership and the support for The Indiana Cancer Consortium.
 The Indiana Cancer Consortium is a statewide network of public and private partnerships whose mission is to reduce the cancer burden in Indiana through the development, implementation, and evaluation of a comprehensive plan that addresses cancer across the continuum from prevention through palliation.